 Singapore: 3D Printing in HDB Projects for the first time

-3D printing in HDB flats could be seen for the first time in its upcoming projects.
+3D printing in Singapore HDB flats could be seen for the first time in its upcoming projects.
 The advanced technology can build landscape furniture and architectural features.
 This includes items such as a bench or a pavilion.

 3D printing can help reduce time, cost and labour for HDB projects.
 In addition, it increases the potential for more unconventional designs and traditional precast methods.